OpenDDRmobi/ddr-compare/README.md

 DDR Compare uses the [Apache Maven](http://maven.apache.org/) build system.
 Building DDR Compare requires you to have it installed.

-Install [DeviceMap](http://devicemap.apache.org/) Maven dependencies into your local repository by executing the following script from inside the `lib` folder:
+Install [W3C DDR Simple API](http://www.w3.org/TR/DDR-Simple-API/) Maven dependencies for [DeviceMap](http://devicemap.apache.org/) into your local repository by executing the following script from inside the `lib` folder:

 * `install-libs.sh` for Linux
 * `install-libs.bat` for Windows